rails/rails/guides/source/configuring.md

 * `config.middleware` allows you to configure the application's middleware.
 This is covered in depth in the [Configuring Middleware](#configuring-middleware) section below.

 * `config.reload_classes_only_on_change` enables or disables reloading of classes only when tracked files change.
 By default tracks everything on autoload paths and is set to `true`.
-If `config.cache_classes` is true, this option is ignored.
+If `config.cache_classes` is `true`, this option is ignored.

 * `secrets.secret_key_base` is used for specifying a key which allows sessions for the application to be verified against a known secure key to prevent tampering.
 Applications get `secrets.secret_key_base` initialized to a random key present in `config/secrets.yml`.